Bus Accident Attorney in Boston

 Buses, including school buses, mass transit buses, city buses and private charter buses, cause thousands of injuries and deaths each year in Massachusetts and across the U.S. In Massachusetts, major bus service providers include the MBTA, BAT, WRTA, MVRTA and CCRTA.
 The MBTA is the largest provider of bus services and serves Boston, Cambridge, Quincy, Watertown, Waltham, Newton and many other communities.

-Bus accidents are caused by a number of factors, including the weather, operator error, speed, driver fatigue, intoxication and maintenance violations.
+Bus accidents may be caused by a number of factors, including distracted driving, cell phone use, operator error, speed, driver fatigue, intoxication and maintenance violations.

 Like subways and trains, buses are considered common carriers.
 As such, they are held to a heightened liability standard.
-If you are injured because of the negligence of a bus operator, the company may be liable for your injuries.
+If you are injured by the negligence of a bus operator, the company may be liable for your injuries.

-The personal injury lawyers at Breakstone, White & Gluck of Boston are experienced at representing individuals injured in transportation accidents involving the MBTA and other bus services.
+The personal injury lawyers at Breakstone, White & Gluck of Boston are experienced in representing individuals injured in transportation accidents involving the MBTA and other bus services.
 Our attorneys have tried bus cases against the MBTA and won at trial and appeal.
-If you have been involved in a bus accident, we have the skills, expertise and resources to handle your case.
+If you have been involved in a bus accident, our attorneys have the skills, expertise and resources to handle your case.
 Read about some of our awards and settlements for clients:

-Truck Collides with Car Causing Plaintiff Multiple Injuries and Surgeries, $2,500,000
+Truck Collides with Car Causing Plaintiff Multiple Injuries and Surgeries, $2.5 million